4 Key Elements of a Great Intranet Homepage Design with Examples

 Their company recently did an intranet redesign.
 And something that didn’t seem like a big deal a month ago, is starting to be very pressing right now …

-I wonder, as you read this, now, whether you realize what bothers employees so much about the intranet homepage they look at every day.
+As you read this, I wonder whether you realize what bothers employees so much about the intranet homepage they look at every day.

 The homepage is more than a first impression, which in itself matters a great deal.